kevincastejon/js-synaptic-population/README.md

 - extinctionFitness : number or null,   // If all brains in a generation get a lower score that this parameter, then all the population is reset.
 Default null.
 - inputs : int,                // Number of inputs required to activate brains.
 Default 1.
 - outputs : int,               // Number of outputs returned from the brains.
 Default 1.
 - hiddenLayers : array of int,          // Array of numbers representing the hidden layers neurons.
-Default [8] (one hidden layer of 8 neurons)
+Default \[8] (one hidden layer of 8 neurons)
-- mutateRate : float [0-1]              // Mutation rate from 0 (no mutation) to 1 (all the children mutates) applied when evolving
+- mutateRate : float [0-1]              // Mutation rate from 0 (no mutation) to 1 (all the children mutates) applied when evolving.
+Default 0.2.
 - brains : array                        // Array of neural networks.
 - generation : int                      // Number of generation that occurred into the population.
 - mutateFactor : int                    // The degree of mutation applied when mutating a child.
 Default 3.